The DSC Resource is now fully implemented. The last required step to use it with DSC is to author a

 }

-In this section of the manifest, the preTest option indicates that the DSC Resource validates the instance state itself inside the set command.
-DSC won’t test instances of the resource before invoking the set operation.
+instance state itself inside the set command.
+DSC won’t test instances of the resource before

-This section also defines the return key as state, which indicates that the resource returns the current state of the instance when the command finishes.
+This section also defines the return key as state, which indicates that the resource returns

 The last section of the manifest that needs to be defined is the schema.